Heel Pain

 Dr. Kalika is an expert in functional podiatry, a holistic approach to foot health that does not involve steroid injections or surgery.
 His approach entails advanced diagnostics, including:

-• high resolution ultrasonography
+• High resolution ultrasonography

-• weight-bearing x-ray
+• Weight-bearing x-ray

-• foot pressure analysis
+• Foot pressure analysis

-Get the Best Heel Pain Treatment
+Get the Best Heel Pain Treatment in NYC

 New Yorkers are constantly on the go, often walking for blocks on end as a routine part of daily life.
 But walking on concrete, especially in shoes that do not provide adequate support or shock absorption, can put you at risk for foot and heel pain.
 Traditional physical therapy clinics often make heel pain diagnoses based on symptoms alone, resulting in frequent plantar fasciitis misdiagnosis that delays the healing process and prolongs pain.